- HR Headaches

 It’s often reasonable to suspend an employee on full pay if you’re investigating them gross misconduct and their presence at work could detrimentally impact your business or interfere with the investigation.

-If you’re at all unsure about how manage a member of staff you feel has acted with gross misconduct, we recommend seeking expert HR advice to help you stay on the right side of the law.
+If you’re at all unsure about how manage a member of staff you feel has committed gross misconduct, our HR consultants can help.